Facebook Pixel

 Feline Medical Conditions

 Feline diabetes, known as diabetes mellitus, has become an increasingly common condition in cats.
 It often occurs in cats that are overweight and/or older.
 As in humans, cats have a pancreas that should produce insulin to regulate the sugar (glucose) in their bodies from their diet.
-Diabetes occurs when a cat’s body is not able to properly balance out the sugar in their bloodstream.
+Diabetes occurs when a cat’s body is not able to properly balance out the sugar in its bloodstream.

 If your veterinarian diagnoses your cat with diabetes, you will need to work together to create a plan to manage this disease.
-You are an important part in creating a treatment plan for your cat.
+You are an important part of creating a treatment plan for your cat.
 When diabetes goes untreated, you may notice increased signs and symptoms (listed below) which can progress leading to pain, nerve damage, muscle weakness, other diseases or conditions, or even death.

 Is your cat overweight?
 Do you know what a healthy body weight is for your cat?

-The images of fat cats made popular in comic strips and internet memes has changed people’s ideas of a cat’s ideal or normal body weight.
+The images of fat cats made popular in comic strips and internet memes have changed people’s ideas of a cat’s ideal or normal body weight.
 It’s quite possible your feline friend is carrying around a little (or a lot) of extra weight.

 Your veterinarian can help you figure out a healthy weight for your cat.